OllieJones/index-wp-mysql-for-speed/readme.txt

 <h4>What does it do for my site?</h4>

-This plugin works to make your MySQL database work more efficiently by adding high-performance keys to its tables.
-It also monitors your site's use of your MySQL database to detect which database operations are slowest.
+This plugin works to make your MySQL database work more efficiently by adding high-performance keys to the tables you choose.
+On request it monitors your site's use of your MySQL database to detect which database operations are slowest.
 It is most useful for large sites: sites with many users, posts, pages, and / or products.

+You can use it to restore WordPress's default keys if need be.

 <h4>What is this all about?</h4>